emanuele-f/PCAPdroid/tls_decryption.md

 ## 3.3 Decrypting

-Before starting the decryption, you will need to select a target app.
-Decryption is an invasive operation which can break the connectivity of some apps due to certificate trust problems, so it's a good practice to only limit it to a single app.
+In order to decrypt connections, you first need to define some rules.
+You can do this either from the "Decryption rules" in the left drawer or by long pressing a connection and selecting a decryption criteria from the context menu.
+Please note that, due to Android security measures, decryption on common apps will not usually work, and will cause the apps to stop working.
+Read the section below to understand and possibly bypass these protections.

 The first test you should do to verify that decryption works is to choose an app which is easy to decrypt.
 It turns out Google Chrome is a good candidate.
 Enable decryption, select Google Chrome as the target app and then start the capture in PCAPdroid.
 In chrome, open a new tab and a new HTTPS website (or just clear the browser cache) and you should start seeing decrypted connections in PCAPdroid.
 These are marked with a green open lock.